Hand Injury Attorney in Riverside

 A break in the fourth and fifth metacarpal bones connecting the pinky finger to the wrist is commonly referred to as a boxer’s fracture.
 Some doctors may describe a break in the second and third metacarpal bones as a boxer’s fracture as well.
 Immobilization is the most common treatment for a Boxer’s factures; however, a more serious break could require surgery.

 Hand Injury Attorneys in Riverside

 In addition to breaks, the hand can also sustain overuse injuries, burn injuries, laceration injuries, dislocation injuries, amputation injuries, and sprain or strains.
-At Riverside Workers Compensation Lawyer Pros, the competent hand injury lawyers and head injury attorney Riverside, we work with know how disruptive a hand injury can be.
+At Riverside California Workers Compensation Lawyers, the competent hand injury lawyers and head injury attorney Riverside, we work with know how disruptive a hand injury can be.
 If your job requires you to work with your hands in any capacity (which most jobs do) it could be impossible for you to return to work.

 The experienced hand injury attorneys in our group have secured millions of dollars in benefits for workers suffering from a disabling hand injury and can help you get more than what the insurance company is offering.
 The insurance company is not looking out for you, they are looking out for their shareholders and will not hesitate denying or modifying your claim.
 Reach our workers comp attorney Riverside group now by calling 951-373-4321 or by sending a case contact form.
 The initial consultation is free and our group does not charge any fee for a referral to a dedicated hand injury lawyer.
 Every hand injury attorney in our group works on a contingent basis, meaning you owe nothing until you get benefits.